S9 - Logo - Mark

-If you are looking to build or renovate, two certifications stand above the rest: ENERGY STAR® and EPA Indoor airPLUS.
+When we think of home upgrades, we usually focus on aesthetics, countertops, hardwood floors, or a fresh coat of paint.
+In 2026, the best parts of a home are the things you can't see.
+These are the air quality you breathe and how well the energy is used.
+If you are looking to build a home or renovate, two certifications stand above the rest: ENERGY STAR® and EPA Indoor airPLUS.
 While many think they are interchangeable, they actually work as a powerful "tag team" for your health and your wallet.

-It is a common misconception that energy efficient homes automatically means better air quality.
+It's a common misconception that energy efficient homes automatically means better air quality.
 In fact, if a home is sealed tightly to save energy but lacks proper ventilation, it can trap pollutants inside.
 That is where these two programs bridge the gap.

 You can't achieve the EPA Indoor airPLUS certification without first meeting the rigorous requirements of ENERGY STAR, making it the ultimate upgrade for your respiratory health.
 While energy efficiency protects your wallet, Indoor airPLUS protects your family.